UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-iota/README.md

 - `/code`: Contains the code for the project.
   - `/chatbots`: Contains the code for the chatbots.
   - `/evaluation`: Contains the code for the evaluation of the chatbots.
-  - `/results`: Contains the code for the results of the chatbots.
+  - `/results`: Contains the result of the evaluations.
-  - `/testing`: Contains code used for manual testing.
+  - `/testing`: Contains code used for manual testing of different aproaches.
   - `/utils`: Contains utility functions used in the project.
 - `/data`: Contains the data used in the project.
 - `/report`: Contains the final report of the project.
-Currently only draft, since its' the first phase of the project.
 - `/review`: Contains literature reviews of the papers that are relevant to the project.
   - `/review/pdfs`: Contains the pdfs of the papers for easy access.
   - `/review/images`: Contains the images used in the reviews.